-In the 2008-09 quota year, 95.7% of the Australian catch of SBT was taken by purse seine off SA for the farm operations.
-The remainder was taken by longline off NSW and TAS, purse seine off NSW and pole-and-line off SA.
-Australian catch by gear and state for the quota years 1988-89 to 2008-09 is shown in Table 1.
-Catch by fishing season with number of vessels and vessel search hours is in Appendix 3.
-The Australian catch of SBT for the calendar years 2008 and 2009 is mapped in Figure 1 and Figure 2, respectively.
+In 2009-10, 96.0 per cent of the Australian catch of SBT was taken by purse seine off SA for farm operations.
+The remainder was taken by longline off NSW.
+Australian catch by gear and state for the 1988-89 quota year to 2009-10 is shown in Table 1.
+Catch by fishing season with number of vessels and vessel search hours is shown in Appendix 3.
+The Australian catch of SBT for the calendar years 2009 and 2010 is mapped in Figure 1 and Figure 2, respectively.